Entity Matching using Large Language Models: Experimental Setup

+The motivation for selecting these datasets is threefold: (i) Measuring the performance of entity matching methods on benchmarks containing few matches leads to unstable results.
+Thus, we select WDC Products~\cite{peeters2023wdc} and a subset of the dataset used in the DeepMatcher paper~\cite{mudgalDeepLearningEntity2018} which contain at least 150 matches in the test set (see Table \ref{tab:datasets}). (ii) We select datasets that contain a decent amount of difficult to match corner case record pairs.
+Corner cases are matching and non-matching pairs that exhibit the property of resembling a pair of the respective other class due to very (dis-)similar surface forms~\cite{peeters2023wdc}. (iii) The datasets should cover different topical domains (products and bibliographic data) in order to evaluate the cross-domain generalization of the models.
+WDC Products and Walmart-Amazon contain duplicates for some entities within the same dataset, representing a dirty-dirty matching scenario~\cite{christophidesEntityResolutionWeb2015}, while the other datasets represent a clean-clean matching scenario.

 \textbf{Splits:} For WDC Products, we use the training/validation/test split of size small~\cite{peeters2023wdc}.
 For the other benchmark datasets, we use the splits established in the DeepMatcher paper~\cite{mudgalDeepLearningEntity2018}.
-Measuring the performance of entity matching methods on benchmarks which contain only small number of matches can lead to unstable results.
-Thus, we selected the subset of the benchmark tasks used in the DeepMatcher paper that contain at least 150 matches.
-As we perform a large number of experiments against the OpenAI API and as these experiments, especially for long prompts and for using the GPT4 model, result in relevant API usage fees, we down-sample all test sets to approximately 1250 entity pairs.
-Table \ref{tab:datasets} provides statistics about the numbers of positive (matches) and negative (non-matches) pairs in the development and test sets of all benchmarks used in the experiments.
+We perform a large number of experiments using OpenAI models.
+In order to keep the OpenAI API usage fees on an affordable level, we down-sample all test sets to approximately 1250 entity pairs.
+Table \ref{tab:datasets} provides statistics about the numbers of positive (matches) and negative (non-matches) pairs in the training, validation, and test sets of all benchmarks used in the experiments.

-\textbf{Serialization:} For the serialization of pairs of entity description into prompts, we serialize each entity description as a string by concatenating attribute values.
+\textbf{Serialization:} For the serialization of pairs of entity descriptions (records) into prompts, we serialize each entity description into a single string by concatenating their attribute values using blanks as deliminator, e.g. $serialize(e):=$ Val$_{A1}$ Val$_{A2}$ ...
+Val$_{An}$.
 Figure \ref{fig:prompt} shows an example of this serialization practice for a pair of product offers.
 We apply the same serialization method for the bibliographic data.
+We list the attributes that we use for each dataset as well as their order in the dataset descriptions above.
+All datasets contain textual attributes, e.g. the \textit{title} of a product or publication, as well as numerical attributes like \textit{price} and \textit{year}.
+The decision was made not to add the names of the attributes themselves to the serialization string as this negatively affected performance in early experiments.